-In 2013 the Review Commission began securing information technology (IT) infrastructure upgrades through the established Networx contract to support our cloud-based initiatives and to implement an electronic filing (e-filing) system, which permits the electronic filing and service of litigation documents.
-The e-filing system was successfully deployed in 2016.
-The e-filing system directly supports our annual performance plan's goals and targets, promotes transparency, supports technology improvements, and integrates business process automation to improve accuracy and efficiency in case management practices.
-This budget request includes \$55,000 for licensing and \$60,000 for customized reporting and continued enhancements to the e-filing system.
+The Review Commission maintains an e-filing system that permits the electronic filing and service of litigation documents.
+The e-filing system supports both the complainant and the respondents' parties as well as agency staff.
+It also directly supports our annual performance plan's goals and targets, promotes transparency, supports technology improvements, and integrates business process automation to improve accuracy and efficiency in case management practices.
+This budget request includes \$55,000 for licensing and \$40,000 for customized reporting and continued enhancements to the e-filing system.